5 Fragen an... André Heller

 In unserer Künstlerserie "5 Fragen an..." möchten wir euch heute die internationalen Avantgarde Designer Fredrikson Stallard vorstellen.
 Patrik Fredrikson und Ian Stallard wurden eingeladen, den Eingangsbereich des Swarovski Kristallwelten Store Innsbruck neu zu gestalten.
 Sie verfolgen mit ihrem Konzept eine Öffnung des Raums und erweitern den Eingangsbereich um zwei speziell für diesen Ort geschaffene Skulpturen.

-Today in our series “5 Questions for ...” we would like to introduce you to the international avant-garde designers Fredrikson Stallard.
+Today in our series “5 Questions to ...” we would like to introduce you to the international avant-garde designers Fredrikson Stallard.
 Patrik Fredrikson and Ian Stallard were invited to redesign the ground floor of the Swarovski Kristallwelten Store Innsbruck.
 According to their concept, the space will be opened up and the entrance area enhanced by two sculptures specifically created for location.

 Die Künstler verrieten uns im Interview, was sie inspirierte: